berkaybarlas/Ultimate-Monopoly-Online-Game/README.md

  - Unimplemented squares automatically call nextTurn() for this demo.
  - A ServerInfo class has been added in order to maintain the connection between multiple computers.
  - evaluateSquare(diceValue, speedDieValue, player) has been changed to evaluateSquare(gameEngine), since we need GameEngine to publish various events,    depending on which square the current player is on.
  - buyProperty(propertySquare, player) has been changed to buy(), since there needs to be some flexibility as to which type of square will be bought                            (Utility Square or Property Square).
+Also, the hasEnoughMoney(player, amount) method has been transferred to MoneyController class.
  -